Walter K. Stewart, Ph.D.

 Professor of German

 Walter Stewart earned his Ph.D. at the University of California, Los Angeles in the fields of Germanic Philology and Linguistics.
-He has published widely in a number of subjects such as Goethe's works, American and European Folklore, and structuralism with a number of reviews, refereed articles, and some ten books to his name.
-He has served as the bibliographer for Dissertaton titles on Goethe and his works for the Goethe Society of North America for over thirty-five years.
+He has published widely in a number of subjects such as Goethe's works, American and European Folklore, and structuralism with a number of reviews, refereed articles, and over a dozen books to his name.
+He served as the bibliographer for Dissertation titles on Goethe and his works for the Goethe Society of North America for over thirty-five years.
 He is recognized internationally as a German, Goethe, and Nietzsche scholar.

-In addition to teaching courses in German, Philosophy, Egyptology, and genre Film Studies of Film Noir, Hitchcock, Sci-Fi, and German Cinema, he also has spent the last two decades teaching and focusing on international political issues and has presented lectures on International Relations at Oxford University's prestigious Union Hall.
+In addition to teaching courses in German, Philosophy, Egyptology, and genre Film Studies such as Film Noir, Hitchcock, Sci-Fi, and German Cinema, he also has spent the last two decades teaching and focusing on international political issues and has twice presented lectures on International Relations at Oxford University's prestigious Union Hall.

 Among his publications are Zarathustra, a historical novel on the life of the philosopher Friedrich Nietzsche which he has re-published under the title Nietzsche, and Tesla, a historical novel concerning the famous inventor.

 Stewart's philosophical study, Nietzsche - My Sister and I: A Critical Study, is an in-depth analysis of the orphaned and often disputed work in the Nietzsche corpus.
-Dr. Stewart's tome on Nietzsche, Friedrich Nietzsche - My Sister and I: Investigation, Analysis, Interpretation. is the second volume in his work on Nietzsche's My Sister and I.
+His next volume on Nietzsche, Friedrich Nietzsche - My Sister and I: Investigation, Analysis, Interpretation. is the second critical study in his work on Nietzsche's My Sister and I.

-Dr. Stewart has specialized in the philosophy of Nietzsche for some 35 years and renewed his early research on the last two books while staying as a guest at the Nietzsche Archives in Weimar.
+Dr. Stewart has specialized in the philosophy of Nietzsche for nearly four decades and renewed his early research on the last two books while staying as a guest at the Nietzsche Archives in Weimar, Germany.
 Both books represent ground-breaking investigations of international importance in Nietzsche scholarship.